VeryrrDefine/musescore-microtonal-edo-plugin/README.md

 -------------

-## Appendix A: List of supported EDOs according to sharpness classification.
+## Appendix A: List of 1-150 EDOs according to sharpness classification.

 | Sharpness (steps of an apotome) | EDOs |
 | -------:  | :------- |